-When I started my side hustle in November of 2015, I was motivated by near-term income but also by the idea that I was creating a small business I could continue into retirement.
+When I started my side hustle in November of 2015, I was motivated by extra income but also by the idea that I was creating a small business I could continue into retirement.
 I know me—I like to stay busy and feel productive.
-My side hustle will allow me to stay engaged mentally and give me a reason to remain connected to other professionals.
+My side hustle will allow me to stay engaged mentally, I was thinking, and give me a reason to remain connected to other professionals.

 Simple… But Not Easy